Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Introduction

 The THz-band channel's peculiarities (frequency/distance-dependency and sparsity) impose challenging constraints on the physical layer of future wireless standards.
 THz signals suffer from severe path loss, which limits the transmission distances to a few meters \cite{jornet2011channel}.
-The frequency-selective molecular absorption further results in distance-dependent spectrum fragmentation and shrinking (variable-bandwidth (BW) transmission windows) \cite{akyildiz2018combating}.
-Hence, ultra-massive multiple-input multiple-output (UM-MIMO) antenna arrays and intelligent reflecting surfaces (IRSs) are essential for extending the THz communication range \cite{faisal2019ultra,sarieddeen2019terahertz}.
+However, long distance sub-THz communications (over hundreds of meters) are still feasible with high-gain antenna arrays \cite{gougeon2020assessment}.
+The frequency-selective molecular absorption further results in distance-dependent spectrum fragmentation and shrinking (variable-bandwidth transmission windows) \cite{akyildiz2018combating}.
+Hence, ultra-massive multiple-input multiple-output (UM-MIMO) antenna arrays and intelligent reflecting surfaces (IRSs) are essential for extending the THz communication range \cite{akyildiz2018combating,faisal2019ultra,sarieddeen2019terahertz}.
 Furthermore, since the line-of-sight (LoS) path dominates THz-band signal propagation, THz channels tend to be flat-fading.
-However, a few multi-path (MP) components might persist, especially in indoor scenarios, resulting in frequency-selective channels (FSCs) of coherence BWs of hundreds of megahertz (MHz) over medium communication distances \cite{han2014multi}.
-Therefore, THz multi-carrier (MC) schemes are called for despite LoS dominance.
+However, a few multi-path components might persist, especially in indoor scenarios, resulting in frequency-selective channels (FSCs) of coherence bandwidths of hundreds of megahertz (MHz) over medium communication distances \cite{han2014multi}.
+Therefore, THz multi-carrier (MC) schemes retain scenario-specific benefits.